DaudIbrahim/dsa-python/src/patterns/01_Two_Pointers/README.md

 Common use cases for the Two Pointers pattern include:

 - **Searching for a pair:** When you need to find two elements in an array that meet certain conditions.

 - **Searching for a subarray or range:** When you need to find a subarray or range of elements that satisfies specific criteria.

+  - Subarray - A subarray refers to a contiguous sequence of elements within an array.
+In simpler terms, it's a portion of an array where the elements are taken continuously in their original order.
+The subarray is defined by specifying the starting and ending indices within the array.

 - **Checking for a palindrome:** When you need to determine whether a sequence (e.g., string or array) is a palindrome.